 When importing relevant flows, the agent currently does not consider flows that aren’t used in any tests.

-What can the Test Creation Agent do?
+What can the agent do?

 For a complete list of supported and unsupported interactions, click here.